grafana/grafana-infinity-datasource/docs/sources/query/uql.md

 ### comments

-Any new line that starts with `#` will be treated as comment.
+Any new line that starts with `#` will be treated as a comment.